-Tricia Dahl is a senior Research Assistant at Yale University School of Medicine working directly for Dr. Suchitra Krishnan-Sarin.
+Tricia Dahl is a senior Research Assistant at Yale School of Medicine working directly for Dr. Suchitra Krishnan-Sarin.
 Since 2001, she has worked on a number of clinical trials in the area of adult and adolescent substance abuse.
 She has done extensive work with adults who are heavy drinkers in an effort to find an effective way to treat alcoholism.
 She has also been involved in researching the effects of e-cigarettes on adolescent behavior as part of Yale’s Tobacco Center of Regulatory Science, which recently completed a 5 year grant looking at how flavors, and sweeteners affect the initiation and development of addiction to current tobacco and modified risk tobacco products.
 Currently, the group is studying the influence of flavors, sweeteners and other constituents of tobacco products on appeal, use and abuse.
 Ms. Dahl has been extensively involved in the dissemination of research findings about e-cigarettes to local communities, including schools, both public and private, PTAs, athletic coaches and school administration, town councils, and Juvenile Review Boards.
 She has traveled to over 50 schools in Connecticut where she has presented talks about adolescent vaping behaviors and potential concerns to parents, administrator, teachers and students.

 Education & Training